vipulgupta2048/awesome-documentation/README.md

 ## About

 Once upon a time, I set out to find and share great examples of technical documentation over the web.
-But, couldn't find a single **awesome** _community-curated_ `resource` that provided great examples of docs categoried according to their usecases.
-Well, look no further for the awesome-documenation list here!
+But, couldn't find a single **awesome** _community-curated_ `resource` that provided great examples of docs categorized according to their use-cases.
+Well, look no further for the awesome-documentation list here!
 And, we are looking for even more examples.

-Below, you can find the table of contents with each heading in the list corressponding to an actual section of the documentation.
-In each of the headings contains examples of documentation that is equal parts captivating, interesting and inspiring for the readers.
+Below, you can find the table of contents with each heading in the list corresponding to an actual section of the documentation.
+In each of the headings contains examples of documentation that is equal parts captivating, interesting, and inspiring for the readers.
 If code for the repository is open-source, it would be linked right next to it.

 ## Table of Contents